a-ve/todo-list-app/README.md

 # A simple backend for a to-do list

-Built using Typescript, Express, Sequelize with Postgres
+Built using Typescript, Express, Sequelize with Postgres.
+Tested using Node v18.17.1 and NPM v9.6.7.

 #### Installation